LuminiCode/windows-unc-path/README.md

-# Get the UNC path from a network drive via application which is in the Windows shell context menu
+# Get the UNC path from a network drive via application which is in the Windows shell context menu and put it to the Clipboard

 ## Basic informations
 - Windows Forms App (.NET Framework)